A Legacy of Innovation

 - Introduced the first Natural Resources Law courses in the country, beginning with Irrigation and Water Rights in 1893.

-- The nation’s first LEED-certified “green” law building
+- The nation’s first LEED-certified “green” law building.

 Adopting the Sturm name

-In September 2004, upon receipt of a generous $20 million gift from DU Law graduate Donald L. Sturm, LLB’58, and his wife, Susan M. Sturm, the University of Denver’s College of Law became the Sturm College of Law.
+In September 2004, upon receipt of a generous $20 million gift from Denver Law graduate Donald L. Sturm, LLB’58, and his wife, Susan M. Sturm, the University of Denver’s College of Law became the Sturm College of Law.
 The gift was the largest single donation in the 112-year history of the law school and one of the University of Denver’s largest gifts to date.